syntevo/docs/src/SmartGit/Manual/GUI/Repository/Repository-Settings.md

 After selecting a Repository, you can use the **Repository \| Settings** menu command or the Settings context menu on the highlighted repository.
 This opens a dialog to configure certain options of your repository (`<repository>/.git/config`) file.

-**Note:**
+> [!NOTE]

-- Changes made to a repository's configuration only affects the selected repository.
+> - Changes made to a repository's configuration only affects the selected repository.
-  You can set option defaults globally by using **Edit \| Preferences \| Git Config** [settings](../Preferences/Commands.md#git-config).
+>   You can set option defaults globally by using **Edit \| Preferences \| Git Config** [settings](../Preferences/Commands.md#git-config).
-  This will become the configuration default for **all** repositories, although you can still override settings on individual repositories through **Repository \| Settings** on that repository.
+>   This will become the configuration default for **all** repositories, although you can still override settings on individual repositories through **Repository \| Settings** on that repository.
-- You can also edit the Git configuration directly by manualy updating your `.gitconfig` file, although you will lose the validation safety net that SmartGit provides.
+> - You can also edit the Git configuration directly by manualy updating your `.gitconfig` file, although you will lose the validation safety net that SmartGit provides.

 ## User Tab